MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 When you publish a rule, any changes that you make to the sample are saved and persisted as part of the rule.

-To undo all changes that you or someone else made to the sample, select **Revert**.
+To undo all changes that you or someone else has made to the sample, select **Revert**.
+This will revert the score sample to the system-default, and will revert the payload to the the user-defined sample in [Payload settings]().

 ### Conditions